-It is essential that all data security incidents are reported to Maynooth University's Data Protection Officer without delay, so that the incident can be managed and, if necessary, reported in accordance with best practice and applicable law.
-MU Foundation might be obliged to notify such incidents to a data protection authority within 72 hours of becoming aware of it and, in specific circumstances, to notify the affected individuals about the incident.
+It is essential that all data security incidents are reported to MU Foundation's data protection contact, Gordon Jamieson, without delay, so that the incident can be managed and, if necessary, reported in accordance with best practice and applicable law.
+MU Foundation might be obliged to notify such incidents to the Statutory Authority, the Data Protection Commission within 72 hours of becoming aware of it and, in specific circumstances, to notify the affected individuals about the incident.